 - Infections of the blood, joints, bones, and covering of the heart

-Infants will usually get their first dose of Hib vaccine at 2 months of age and will usually complete the series at 12 to 15 months of age.
+Infants will usually get their first dose of Hib vaccine at 2 months of age and will usually complete the series at 12 - 15 months of age.

-Children between 12 to 15 months and 5 years of age who have not previously been completely vaccinated against Hib may need 1 or more doses of Hib vaccine.
+Children between 12 months and 5 years of age who have not previously been completely vaccinated against Hib may need 1 or more doses of Hib vaccine.

-Children over 5 years old and adults usually do not receive Hib vaccine, but it might be recommended for older children or adults with asplenia or sickle cell disease, before surgery to remove the spleen, or following a bone marrow transplant.
-Hib vaccine may also be recommended for people 5 to 18 years old with HIV.
+Children over 5 years old and adults usually do not receive Hib vaccine, but it might be recommended for older children or adults whose spleen is damaged or has been removed, including people with sickle cell disease, before surgery to remove the spleen, or following a bone marrow transplant.
+Hib vaccine may also be recommended for people 5 through 18 years old with HIV.

 Hib vaccine may be given at the same time as other vaccines.